 After six months, the old man stormed in the training hall and saw the boys were all still learning horse stance.
 It appeared the thief didn’t really know any kung fu, but was just stalling them.
 He then asked one of the boys to kick a wooden barrel, and the boy smashed it with immense power.
 The old man realised the importance of strong basics and left them to train.
-This young boy was known as Song Ren Tong and he grew up to become a famous master.
-He passed the system of Shui Kou Men onto many people, including famous mantis masters Jiang Hua Long and Song Zi De, who in turn passed it onto Cui Shou Shan, who passed it onto Zhang Kai Tang.
+This young boy was known as Song Ren Tong and he grew up to become a famous master. the system became widespread throughout Laiyang county, and many masters of Mantis Kung Fu, including Jiang Hua Long, Song Zi De, Li Dan Bai and the Three Mountains of Laiyang were all proficient in it.
+As a result, some of its curriculum has been incorporated in that of Taiji Mantis.

 Shuai Lu 摔捋